kshehadeh/website/_posts/2020-05-02-buildorbuy.md

 This is a big one - because it could mean that you are only building glue code that provides a purpose-built interface to existing functionality.

-Ultimately, if you can create a solution without persisting data in a new data store, then you have created a **much** more maintainable solution.{:.important}
+Ultimately, if you can create a solution without persisting data in a new data store, then you have created a **much** more maintainable solution.
+{:.important}

 ### Using Zapier, IFTTT, Open Source